 - Problem of policing the 20 mph limits

 Lower concentration on the roads

 In reality drivers start paying attention more on speedometers and less to the actual road and are more concerned to keep below the speed limit rather than driving safe.
-This might not seem to be a big problem at first glance since it is assumed that accidents in these slow speeds are not fatal.
+Is this really a major issue?
+After all, accidents at these slow speeds would not appear to be fatal.
 However, the reality is somewhat different:

 - In 30 mph speed limit zone the typical impact speed with pedestrians is no more than 6 mph and probably as low as 3 mph.
 This means that drivers would have a typical distance of 4 ft to 18 ft to stop.
 This reflects the fact that drivers are alert and ready to slow down to avoid any possible danger.

 - In 20 mph speed zone drivers may tend to lose concentration.
-If the driver is destructed for just 2 seconds, to check the speedometer for example, then the vehicle would hit a pedestrian with full 20 mph speed.
-This would actually increase the chance of being injured from perceived 10% to 70% with a 30% chance of serious injury and 10% chance of a death.
+If you’re distracted for just 2 seconds, to check the speedometer for example, the vehicle will hit a pedestrian with full 20 mph speed.
+This actually increases the chance of being injured from 10% to 70%.
+And there’s a 30% chance of serious injury and 10% chance of a death.

-According to the latest reported numbers, injuries and accidents are dropping and this is perceived as a direct confirmation of the positive effects that 20 mph zones are having.
+According to the latest reported numbers, injuries and accidents are dropping.
+Proponents regards as a direct confirmation of the positive effects of 20 mph zones.
 This could be partially true but the situation is not so simple as always as it is argued by at www.safespeed.org.uk: